ntkathole/TestFM/README.md

 ### Recommended

 - Import modules in alphabetical order.
-- Every method and function will have a properly formatted docstring.
+- Every method and function will have a properly formatted docstrings.

 In order to ensure you are able to pass the Travis CI build,